 H2-The female maid servants in India have sufficient legal provisions to protect their rights.

 Analysis-There are no specific laws in favour of these female maidservants.
 The working conditions are not defined.
 They are considered under the unorganized sector so they cannot be the beneficiary of the laws which are for workers in India.
 Labour law not accepted these maid servants under the concept workmen.
 These female easily become the victim of physical, sexual, mental and economic harassment.
 This harassment must be stopped and secure working conditions must be provided to them by our government.
 The main object of progressive nation can be completed when these female will get justice through the formation of specific legal provisions.
 These female are also human being and they have some human rights.
 The violation of these human rights take place easily because of no laws for their benefits till the year 2020.
 The government has to take steps in the interest of these female maid servants.
+Specific rules and enactments must be passed to secure the rights of these maid servants.
 The female who are going out of the country to work as a maid, has to be checked that the misuse of these female should not be done by selling them in foreign countries.
-In cities majority of educated women who come under white collar are working in offices.
-They do not get much time to do household chores like washing utensils, clothes.

-countries.
 In cities majority of educated women who come under white collar are working in offices.
 They do not get much time to do household chores like washing utensils, clothes, cleaning floors, cooking and many such household chores so they always prefer to give employment to these needy and poor females.
 Their wages are not fixed and they do not have bargaining power so its benefits are taken by the employers.
 The unions of these maid servants are not formed.
 There is no platform to raise their voice against the injustice as they are not organized.
 They have any health issues for which they do not get sick leave.
 They work even if they are sick.
 The employment performed by these female have no legal provisions.
 It is yet not legalized so the rights of these female are ignored.
 The society is not ready to accept them as human being.
 They have also family life and their children are also assets of the nation.
 She has to grow them with proper nourishment and nurture them with good manners.
 She do not get time for her own children.
 She accepts the work as a female maid servant to educate her children and to fulfill the basic needs of their family.